What Is Nicotine Withdrawal Syndrome?

 Months 1-3

 Physical withdrawal resolved.
 Situational craving persists.
-Focus on relapse prevention and management of high-risk situations.
+Focus on relapse prevention and handling high-risk situations.

 Months 3-6

-Consolidation.
-Gradual NRT taper if applicable.
-Maintenance of varenicline for 12-24 weeks according to response.
+Consolidate gains.
+Gradually taper NRT if applicable.
+Continue varenicline for 12-24 weeks depending on response.

 Acupuncture as Treatment